dotbitHQ/dotbithq.github.io/faq.md

 ### How can I get access to a reserved account?

 Each reserved account has its own reason for being reserved, and they are often determined to be owned by an organization or an individual.
 You can see why each account is reserved on Github.
 Reserved accounts can only be claimed by the organization or individual of which they belong to.
-Claiming methods will be announced at a later date.
+[How to claim the reserved DAS](https://dasystems.medium.com/claim-your-das-name-for-your-brand-ac487df02d5c)

 ### Is the registrar a part of the DAS team, and what is the difference between different registrars?